k2view-academy/K2View-Academy/articles/25_environments/01_environments_overview.md

 # Environments Overview

-Fabric Environments are used to run the same project implementation on various data sources and parameters by switching between them according to specific needs.
+Fabric Environments are used for running the same project implementation on various data sources and parameters by switching between them according to specific needs.
 For example:

 -  Defining environments for development.
 -  UAT testing and production.
--  Switching between several different testing environments in the K2View TDM.
+-  Switching between several different testing environments in the K2view TDM.

 An environment is defined by a partial or a full list of a project's [interfaces](/articles/05_DB_interfaces/01_interfaces_overview.md) together with their connection details (server, port, etc.) and must be deployed to the server.
 In addition, an environment can override the values in [globals](/articles/08_globals/01_globals_overview.md).